bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 * hand sanitizer
 If you don't have soap, you can use a hand sanitizer to wash your hands.

+* ... but not...
+When a celebrity acquire success, you can only see his achievement, but not what the hard effort he paid before.

 # Janurary 7~9: The Scandinavian Peninsula
 * jut (v.)